fgiorgetti/blog/content/posts/20210129-skupper-and-gitops.md

 The standard documented approach for setting up a Skupper network, is through the use of its Command Line Interface (CLI) tool named `skupper`.

-Following the documentation and some examples, you will connect your hybrid cloud through a set of imperative commands that will help you setting everything up.
+Following its documentation and some examples, you will connect your cloud applications through a set of imperative commands that will help you setting everything up.

 This approach works just fine.
 But imagine if you have a set of services to be exposed and you have multiple sites to maintain.